-The Board's decisions are governed by the rules and regulations contained in the Handbook for Students, and guided by standard responses and considerations of equity.
+The Board's decisions are governed by the rules and regulations contained in the Student Handbook, and guided by standard responses and considerations of equity.
 Every effort is made to provide fair treatment of each undergraduate relative to all other undergraduates.
 To take action, the Board must be sufficiently persuaded that the student has violated the rules of the Faculty.
 The Board's decisions generally depend on two criteria: 1) the seriousness of the infraction; and 2) extenuating circumstances, including the extent to which a student has had similar trouble before.
 Any disciplinary action requires at least a majority vote of the members present and eligible to vote and, in the case of a requirement to withdraw, at least a two-thirds vote of the members present and eligible.
-(A student’s own Resident Dean of Freshmen/Allston Burr Assistant Dean and Board Representative are not eligible to vote, and the Chair of the Board ordinarily does not vote.)
+(A student’s own Resident Dean of First-Year Students/Allston Burr Resident Dean and Board Representative are not eligible to vote, and the Chair of the Board ordinarily does not vote.)
 Ordinarily, a close vote will lead to further consideration of the case by the Board, after which another vote may be taken.

 Scratch.
 A finding by the Board that nothing wrong occurred, or that there are no grounds for action.
 A decision of scratch is recorded in a student’s file to signal that the Board found no fault.